panchiniak/proc-stuff/README.md

 12. Define better permission for the path "/proc/{proc}/details".
 Currently it is controlled as "_entity_access: 'proc.view'".

 13. Move _proc_get_csv_argument functionality out of functions file.
 Consider putting it in the FormBase class.

+14. Consider adding a view with json output listing users with keuys and only users wuth keys for fast deployment as fetcher URL in proc fields.

 Re-encryption (encryption update)